 Note: Please do replace remote Repository url to the url of the remote repo.

 Now, to push the changes in our local repository to GitHub's repo we'll need to run as below and enter the required credential for the repository.

 $ git push origin master

 If we want to download a code repository from github straight to our local drives with a single command then, we can simply use git clone command which will clone the current directory to the remote repository.

 Please change the above url to the repository you want to clone from.

 If we made changes to our code and want to push them to our remote repository then after changing the changes, we should run the following commands inside that directory.

 $ git add . $ git commit -m "Updating" $ git push

 Hurray!
 We have successfully hosted our Project Source Code in Github repository.
-Github is fast and more flexible web based hosting service which is easy to use and to manage distributed revision control.
-Millions of awesome Open Source projects are hosted in github.
+Github is fast and more flexible web-based hosting service that is easy to use and to manage distributed revision control.
+Millions of awesome Open Source projects are hosted in Github.
 So, if you have any questions, suggestions, feedback please write them in the comment box below.
-Thank you !
+Thank you!
 Enjoy Github :-)